gmum/MemoRa/README.md

 ```

 ## 3. MemoRa
-If you want to run experiments for objects or styles, simply change the config name.
+If you want to run experiments for objects, simply change the config name.

 **Important:** use the correct prefix (`model_nudity@`, `model_parachute@`, etc.)